 - Enrolled full time and in good standing in a doctoral program in Industrial-Organizational Psychology or a closely related field (e.g., organizational behavior) at a regionally accredited university or college.
 Eligibility is not limited to students in programs located in the U.S.

-- Dissertation plan has been approved by his/her advisor.
+- Dissertation plan has been approved by the student's advisor.
 Individuals who have defended their dissertation are not eligible.

 Past recipients or recipients of other SIOP sponsored scholarships are not eligible.